ALL ABOARD!

 Also reviewed: Lady Antebellum, George Strait, Dolly Parton, Rhonda Vincent, Blue Highway, Dailey & Vincent, Tift Merritt, Tim Hensley, Best Loved Bluegrass

-Roamin’ and Ramblin’: An expansive tip of the hat goes to producer Michael Robert Frank for the inspired idea to recreate Delta blues giant David Honeyboy Edwards’s powerful early guitar-harmonica duo teamings, few of which were ever recorded.
-The performances here are so ferocious and the soundscape so live that Honeyboy seems present in the room with you, inveighing against all manner of hard-hearted womenfolk and the last fair deal gone down.
+An expansive tip of the hat goes to producer Michael Robert Frank for the inspired idea to recreate Delta blues giant David Honeyboy Edwards’s powerful early guitar-harmonica duo teamings, few of which were ever recorded.
+The performances here are so ferocious and the soundscape so live that Honeyboy seems present in the room, inveighing against all manner of hard-hearted womenfolk and last fair deals gone down.

-Better Dreams: With songs inspired by their dreams, The Kennedys—Pete and Maura—meld '60s rock, folk and country into a riveting concept album that takes the listener from the footloose frolic of not-so-long-ago into a world of abridged civil liberties, before concluding on an upbeat note with a bracing appeal for peace.
-What have dreams wrought?
-Some kind of masterpiece.
+With songs inspired by their dreams, Pete and Maura Kennedy meld '60s rock, folk and country into a stunning concept album that takes the listener from the footloose frolic of not-so-long-ago into a world of abridged civil liberties, before concluding on an upbeat note with a bracing appeal for peace.

 Also reviewed: Bonnie Bramlett, Tom Paxton, Shelby Lynne, Anne Murray, Mando Saenz, Caroline Herring, Al Basile